blocksds/libxm7/readme.rst

 .. code:: c

+    // Panning displacement types:
+    typedef enum {
         // The panning as it was meant on Amiga.
-    #define XM7_HARD_PANNING_DISPLACEMENT
+        XM7_HARD_PANNING_DISPLACEMENT    = 0,
         // All the channels will be centered.
-    #define XM7_MONO_PANNING_DISPLACEMENT
+        XM7_MONO_PANNING_DISPLACEMENT    = 64,

         // Default.
 Panning mix: 1/3 of the left channels volume goes to the right
         // speaker and 1/3 of the right channels volume goes to the left speaker.
         // Quite common setting among MOD players.
-    #define XM7_DEFAULT_PANNING_DISPLACEMENT
+        XM7_DEFAULT_PANNING_DISPLACEMENT = 42 // 42 = ~127/3 = panning 1/3 + 2/3
+    } XM7_PanningDisplacementStyles;

 ``XM7_LoadXM()`` and ``XM7_LoadMOD()`` error codes
 ==================================================